2DGD-F0TH/2DGD_F0TH/chapters/019_Optimization_Profiling.md

 \end{figure}

 We can see a difference of just around 0.25 seconds, over 10 Million iterations.
 If you changed an equivalent IF statement for a Switch statement, you would earn a quarter of a second every 46 hours of gameplay at 60fps.

+The right choice is the simply choose the structure that lets you have the most readable code: the more your code is readable, the easier it is to understand; the easier to understand, the lower the probability that there is a bug in there (or a performance hog of some sort).